Sam Hanks: World Drivers' Championship career

 The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
 Drivers competing at Indianapolis during those years were credited with World Drivers' Championship participation, and were eligible to score WDC points alongside those which they may have scored towards the AAA/USAC National Championship.

 Hanks participated in eight World Drivers' Championship races at Indianapolis.
 He won once, and finished in the top three four times.
 He scored 20 World Drivers' Championship points.

 Television appearance

 Hanks portrayed himself in the episode "The Comedians" of the CBS situation comedy Mr. Adams and Eve, starring Ida Lupino and Howard Duff.
 The episode aired on November 8, 1957.

 Later life

-He drove the pace car at the Indianapolis 500 from 1958 to 1963.
+Hanks drove the pace car at the Indianapolis 500 from 1958 to 1963.

 Hanks is believed to be the only Indianapolis 500 driver to participate in the race before World War II, serve in the war effort, then return to race again after the war.
 It has also been conjectured that Hanks may have been a distant relative to Abraham Lincoln.

 Having experienced ill health for three years, Hanks died at his home in Pacific Palisades, California on June 27, 1994, aged 79.